Objective

 Tarmac is committed to helping our clients meet their decarbonisation objectives by managing and reducing the carbon footprint of our operations and products.
 We are increasingly delivering low carbon materials, responding to carbon-related enquiries, and supporting customers to select the lowest carbon option for their projects and achieve their carbon targets.

-In 2023, we delivered 4,739 carbon footprints.
-This is over double the number of carbon footprints we delivered in 2022, showing the increase in demand from customers to understand how our products support their decarbonisation journey.
-We want to use our product footprints to help both existing and new customers select the lowest carbon options.
+In 2024, we delivered 5,000 specific carbon footprints.
+This is an increase on the number of footprints we delivered in 2023, which shows the increase in demand from customers to understand how our products support their decarbonisation journey.
+We want to be able to use our product footprints to help existing and new customers select the lowest carbon options for all their projects.